MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-SafeAttachmentPolicy.md

 ### -Action
 The Action parameter specifies the action for the safe attachment policy.
 Valid values are:

-- Allow: Deliver the message if malware is detected in the attachment and track scanning results.
-This value corresponds to **Monitor** for the **Safe Attachments unknown malware response** property of the policy in the admin center.
+- Allow: Deliver messages if malware is detected in an attachment and track scanning results.
+Corresponds to the value **Monitor** for the **Safe Attachments unknown malware response** policy setting in the admin center.
-- Block: Block the email message that contains the malware attachment.
+- Block: Block messages that contain malware attachments.
 This is the default value.
-- Replace: Deliver the email message, but remove the malware attachment and replace it with warning text.
-- DynamicDelivery: Deliver the email message with a placeholder for each email attachment.
+- DynamicDelivery: Deliver messages with a placeholder for each email attachment.
 The placeholder remains until a copy of the attachment is scanned and determined to be safe.
 For more information, see [How Dynamic Delivery works](https://docs.microsoft.com/microsoft-365/security/office-365-security/dynamic-delivery-and-previewing#how-dynamic-delivery-works).

-The value of this parameter is meaningful only if the value of the Enable parameter is also $true (the default value is $false).
+The value of this parameter is meaningful only when the value of the Enable parameter is $true (the default value is $false).

-To specify no action for the safe attachment policy (corresponds to **Off** for the **Safe Attachments unknown malware response** property of the policy in the admin center), don't use the Enable parameter (the default value is $false).
+To specify no action for the safe attachment policy (corresponds to the value **Off** for the **Safe Attachments unknown malware response** policy setting in the admin center), use the value $false for the Enable parameter.

 The results of all actions are available in message trace.